 Making Peru Expat Travel Easy

-This week we’d like to take a moment to thanks some of our biggest supporters.
+This week we’d like to take a moment to thank some of our biggest supporters.

 Peru expat travel is a challenge!
 We help you with transportation and our friends will help you navigate life and the language.

-New Peruvian – http://www.newperuvian.com/ A longtime member of the expat community.
-An invaluable source of information for those wishing to visit or live in Peru.
+New Peruvian – http://www.newperuvian.com/ A longtime member of the Peru expat community.
+An invaluable source of information about gringo life in Peru, and for anyone else wishing to visit or live in Peru.
 Need help with Peru expat travel?
-New Peruvian is an independent travel guide to Peru aimed primarily at independent travelers.
+New Peruvian is an independent travel guide, aimed primarily at independent travelers and not necessarily about Lima expats or Peru expats.
 Its main reason for existing is to help you get the most out of your trip to Peru, be it for five days or five months.
 You’ll find detailed city guides, practical travel tips, and information about Peruvian food, culture and more.
 It’s also here to inspire.
 The feature articles and photo stories will hopefully give you that final push to buy a plane ticket and fly out to explore what is undoubtedly one of the most fascinating countries in South America.